McMaster logo

 To learn the basic geometrical ideas developed over the centuries in the quest to understand the physical world that surrounds us.

-Students are responsible for reading the relevant material from the textbook and the reference book on their own in preparation for the lectures.
+Students are responsible for reading the relevant material from the textbook and the reference books on their own (that's known as experiential learning) in preparation for the lectures.
 The five assignments, which are mainly mathematical in nature form an integral part of the course.
+Students will also be asked to do a presentation (during the last 4 weeks) on material that is related to the course chosen and approved by the instructor.

 Reference Book (fun to read): "The Road to Reality", a complete guide to the laws of the universe by Sir Roger Penrose, Vintage Books (2005).